Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

 \subsection{Solution Selection}

-There is not a consensus strategy on how to choose a Pareto optimal solution from a Pareto set since there is not always a solution strictly dominating all others.
-To select a proper solution, we borrow the idea from one of the most well-known metrics in Theoretical Economics, the \textit{Least Misery Strategy} \cite{DBLP:journals/mta/PessemierDM14}, for guiding us how to select a ``fair'' solution for all the objectives.
+There is no consensus strategy on choosing one single Pareto optimal solution from a Pareto set since any solution in the Pareto set cannot strictly dominate the others.
+To select a proper solution, we borrow the idea from one of the most well-known metrics in Theoretical Economics, the \textit{Least Misery Strategy}~\cite{DBLP:journals/mta/PessemierDM14}, for guiding us to select a ``fair'' solution for all the objectives. ~\citet{LinCPSXSZOJ19ParetoRecsys} also adopt this criteria to select the final Pareto optimal solution.
+The main idea is that we do not want the worst objective to be too bad.

-Motivated by the \textit{Least Misery Strategy}, our recommendation aims to minimize the highest loss function of the objectives:

-where $\mathcal{L}^i$ is the aggregated single objective after finishing the $i^{th}$ round of our model, and $q$ is the total number of rounds running the model.
-Therefore, given a generated Pareto frontier by running Algorithm~\ref{alg: Frank-Wolf Solver} and Algorithm~\ref{alg: Multi-FR} for multiple rounds ($q$ rounds) in our proposed model, the final recommendation is the solution with the minimum value of Eq.~\ref{eq:least_misery}.
+Motivated by the \textit{Least Misery Strategy}, our final solution aims to choose the solution coming from the $q'^{th}$ round that minimizes the highest loss value across all the objectives: where $t$ is the total number of objectives in the model and $q$ is the total number of running rounds.
+The $t$ here can be defined as any positive integer depending on the number of objectives to model in regarding to the consumer-sided fairness and the producer-sided fairness.
+The superscript ${q'}$ indicates the ${q'}^{th}$ round.
+Therefore, given a generated Pareto frontier by running Algorithm~\ref{alg: Frank-Wolfe Solver} and Algorithm~\ref{alg: Multi-FR} for $q$ rounds ($q=5$) in our proposed model, we pick the solution coming from the round ${q'}$ with the minimum value of Eq.~\ref{eq:least_misery} as the final recommendation.